“The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.”

 “It’s not that people in these local government areas are necessarily not behaving as well as people in other areas, the issue is there are a lot of essential workers there so they’re going to work, picking up the virus and they’re bringing it home,” she said.

 “It isn’t spreading because there’s more bad behaviour in those communities.”

 Surely such personages as Mr. Tudge would expect new arrivals to be guided carefully through the complex maze of information about Australia and its language by those who are trained to do this.

 The following points should be considered.

-So where does the schism between hardline would be biblioclasts in the resettlent consortium and bibliophiles figure in satisfying these requirements?
+So where does the schism between hardline would be biblioclasts in the resettlement consortium and bibliophiles figure in satisfying these requirements?

-The spokesperson for the consortium couldn’t comment on the unpleasant situation with the new CEO of Metro Assist.
+The spokesperson for the consortium couldn’t comment on the vile situation with the new CEO of Metro Assist.
 Only to point out it is a separate organisation and cannot be influenced.

 The internet definition: ‘Short-term arrangement in which several firms (from the same or different industry sectors or countries) pool their financial and human resources to undertake a large project that benefits all members of the group.’

 I emphasised the importance of this sense of mutual benefit to the spokesperson as well as the successor at Metro Assist: ‘Humanitarian settlement and migrant service providers must stop to consider their resources carefully.
 They must liaise with each other in terms of resources and priorities.
 This is a time of great national uncertainty.

 Merriam Webster: ‘an agreement, combination, or group (as of companies) formed to undertake an enterprise beyond the resources of any one member.’